How should a clinician rapidly assess the severity and stability of a patient with acute respiratory distress?

 - Alveolar hypoventilation

 Shunt occurs when a portion of pulmonary blood flow does not participate in gas exchange.
 Physiologic shunt, the most common cause of acute hypoxemia in the hospitalized patient, develops when pulmonary perfusion is inappropriately maintained to injured, atelectatic or collapsed alveolar units.
 A relatively small area of infiltrate or atelectasis may cause profound hypoxemia if there is significant shunt to that area.
 Anatomic shunts describe physical conduits that divert deoxygenated blood into the systemic circulation, as occurs with right to left intracardiac shunt or intrapulmonary shunt.
 In both anatomic and physiologic shunts, deoxygenated blood enters the systemic circulation.
 As the degree of shunt (shunt fraction) increases, the partial pressure of arterial oxygen (PaO2) becomes increasingly independent of the fraction of inspired oxygen (FiO2), and once the shunt fraction exceeds 50%, increasing FiO2 does not increase PaO2.
-In conditions characterized by high shunt fractions, the FiO2 can often be lowered ...
+In conditions characterized by high shunt fractions, the FiO2 can often be lowered without compromising ...